Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 I may choose to hold funds with an employer’s vendor or its insurance company.
 Alternatively, I can open up an HSA with a third party.
 Firms that offer HSAs include HSA Bank, Bank of America, and UMB.

 There are several items to consider when choosing an HSA.
 Broadly, these are investment choices and fees.
-Here's a breakdown on specific benefits and charges to compare:
+Here’s a breakdown of specific benefits and charges to compare:

 - Interest rates on cash balances

 - Dollar minimums for buying and selling investments, such as mutual funds, ETFs, stocks, etc.

 - Sales loads, expense ratios, and trading fees associated with mutual funds and other investment purchases

 - Charges for transactions, which may include debit card transactions, healthcare reimbursements, mutual fund purchases or redemptions, and investment trades

 - Custodial fees for holding cash and investments